 Links to these resources can be found on the right hand side of this page.

 How to Apply

 Prior to applying, applicants should contact the Point of Contact listed below for the DEC region in which the project is located to schedule a pre-application meeting.
 A pre-application worksheet (PDF) (100 kB) should be completed and submitted when the meeting is requested, so that any issues potentially affecting DEC's review of the application can be identified and discussed.

 Download the Brownfield Cleanup Program Application and Instructions (PDF) (377 kB)

-To add a party to an existing BCP Agreement and/or Application, download the BCP Amendment Application for Change in Party (PDF) (120 kB)
+To amend an existing BCP Agreement and/or Application, download the BCP Application to Amend and Amendment (PDF) (237 kB)

 Please review the list of application deficiencies to avoid filling out the application incorrectly.

 DEC has prepared a generic Certificate of Completion (PDF) (54 KB) to be issued to eligible parties under the BCP.
 The Certificate of Completion will be issued upon a determination that either 1) the final engineering report is approved; or, 2) a no further action decision document is issued.
 The Certificate of Completion provides liability protections in the above program and will trigger the availability of tax credits for eligible parties.
 The Certificate of Completion also allows the Certificate holder to redevelop the site, subject to certain restrictions, if applicable.
 The Certificate may be modified or revoked by DEC, subject to certain reopeners.
 COCs may be transferred to successors and assigns of the remedial party or parties names in the COC.
 DEC must be provided advance notice of the transfer of all or part of the property on a form approved by DEC.

 For additional information regarding the Brownfield Cleanup Program contact your Regional Program Contact.

 More about Brownfield Cleanup Program: